hope-data-science/tidyfst/README.md

 - Receives any data.frame (tibble/data.table/data.frame) and returns a data.table.
 - Show the variable class of data.table as default.
-- Never use in place replacement (also known as "modify-by-reference").
 - Use suffix ("_dt") rather than prefix to increase the efficiency (especially when you have IDE with automatic code completion).
 - More flexible verbs for big data manipulation.
 - For some useful functions in *data.table*, if *tidyfst* could not provide the alternative tidy syntax, never rewrite but export them directly to guarantee the performance.